apache/ofbiz-plugins/birt/documents/How to use flexible reports.md

-# For users: using a flexible report#
+# Using a flexible report - User #
 ## Introduction ##
 A flexible report is an OFBiz content of FLEXIBLE_REPORT type which allows the final user to obtain reports using the Birt reporting module.
 It will be produced at a specific time of your choosing, with your chosen output format, filtering the data with a few parameters defined during report design creation.